7Block Labs

 Continuations, segmentation, and “big program” strategy

-When your compute won’t fit into a single segment, you must plan for segmentation/continuations and potentially recursive composition:
+When your compute can't squeeze into a single segment, you'll need to think about segmentation/continuations and maybe even dive into recursive composition:

 Example: high-throughput log scanning (EVM events) with precompile-aware Rust